Next Stop: Paradise

 One could tell the people on the ground were scared.
 They were running around like headless chickens.
 Some yelled at her that she should come to her senses and get down from there.

 She was an unemployed widow without means to provide for her children.
 The country’s spiraling inflation hadn’t helped either.
 She had heard people talk on the news about the loan Egypt was going to receive from the International Monetary Fund, as well as about Egypt’s policy of letting its pound float free.
 She didn’t have a clue as to what all that yapping was about, but she wondered why anyone would want them to starve to death.
 Then, one day, she felt tempted to murder her own children and have them for dinner.
-That’s when ...Read more
+That’s ...Read more

 On the Inner Outsider